iulyanp/stripe-bundle/README.md

 ## Requirements

-> The version `0.1.0` of the bundle requires that you'll have already installed AsseticBundle.
+> The version `0.1.0` requires that you'll have already installed AsseticBundle.

+## Why to use it?

+> The most important thing you need to know when you choose to use this bundle is that your customer card information are safe.
+> This means that the sensible information about the client credit card will never touch your servers.

 ### Installation